spsaxena/chrome_issues/mem_growth_ww2sw/README.md

 * click reload button to reload after service worker is installed
 * open Chrome task manager

-Notice: That the memory footprint in Chrome increases rapidly till it Aw Snap! whereas in firefox the memory in firefox remains constant for the web app.
+Notice: That the memory footprint in Chrome increases rapidly, whereas in firefox the memory in firefox remains constant for the web app.

 ### Begin